-Jon serves as a player representative on FIFA’s Dispute Resolution Chamber (DRC).
+Jon has been the General Counsel to the Major League Soccer Players Association since that PA's founding in 2003.
+He also serves as a player representative on FIFA’s Dispute Resolution Chamber (DRC).
 In that role, he participates as an arbitrator on panels that resolve international disputes between professional soccer players and teams from around the world.
-In 2017, Jon was designated as the single DRC Judge for players.
+In 2017, Jon was designated the single DRC Judge for players.
 As the single DRC Judge, he solely adjudicates certain disputes between players and teams.

 Jon graduated with honors from the University of Maryland School of Law in 1994, and was elected to the Order of the Coif.
 He received his Bachelor of Arts from Hamilton College in 1989.
 Jon is admitted to the bar of the District of Columbia, numerous U.S. courts of appeals, and the U.S. District Court for the District of Columbia.
 He is a member of the American and D.C.
 Bar Associations.